email@example.com London – 020 305 68855 Cornwall – 01726 247047

 “….. put into place comprehensive but proportionate governance measures.
 Good practice tools that the ICO has championed for a long time such as privacy impact assessments and privacy by design are now legally required in certain circumstances.
 Ultimately, these measures should minimise the risk of breaches and uphold the protection of personal data.
 Practically, this is likely to mean more policies and procedures for organisations, although many organisations will already have good governance measures in place.”

-Much like the Data Protection Act 1998, GDPR applies to personal data.
-The Data Protection Act 1998 defines personal data as; “any information relating to an identified or identifiable natural person (“data subject”); an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his physical, physiological, mental, economic, cultural or social identity.”
+Personal data means any information relating to an indentified or identifiable natural personal (“data subject”); an indentifiable natural person is who can be identified , directly or indirectly, in particular by reference to an identifier, such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 The GDPR states that personal data must be: